Configuration

 Method 3: wp-config.php Constants (Advanced)

-For enhanced security, you can define constants in your wp-config.php
+For enhanced security, you can define constants in your wp-config.php file:

 // Add to wp-config.php (before the "That's all, stop editing!" line)